Synthetixio/synthetix/docs/contracts/ReentrancyPreventer.md

 # ReentrancyPreventer

-This contract provides inheriting functions a modifier which cannot be executed again in the same invocation using a mutex.
+This contract provides inheriting functions a modifier which cannot be executed again in the same invocation; it operates like a mutex.
 If multiple functions have this modifier, only one of them will be callable within a particular execution, so it should not generally be used on internal functions.

 In Synthetix this is used by [`ExternStateToken`](ExternStateToken.md) through [`TokenFallbackCaller`](TokenFallbackCaller.md) (hence [SNX](Synthetix.md) and all [Synths](Synth.md)) to secure them from reentrancy when calling the [ERC223](https://github.com/ethereum/EIPs/issues/223) `tokenFallback() function.